Authentication management

 An access token is a string that authenticates a user and specifies the user's access and authorization level for making API requests.
 The Walmart 1P Supplier APIs use OAuth 2.0 bearer tokens for token-based authentication.

-For security reasons, each access token has a limited lifespan, and is invalid after expiry.
+For security reasons, each access token has a limited lifespan, and is invalid after expiration.
 You can generate access tokens as needed, and as frequently as before each request, but it is best practice to use an existing access token until it is no longer valid.

 Before you generate an access token, you must generate a Base64-encoded authorization value using the Client ID and Client Secret provided in your API keys.
 The two keys are combined into a single encoded string.